Rurimeria Hill Hike (Aberdares)

-Lost Ring and Lessons learnt
+Lost Ring and Lessons learned

 So I went back to Rurimeria hill, which is about two and a half hours from Nairobi with a good car.
 We were a group of 12, the smallest I’ve hiked with so far.
 We left Nairobi at 5 am which was pretty warm.
 Upon reaching Ndunyu Njeru at around 7:30 am, the temperature was around 10 C and I couldn’t help but reminisce on how hot the weather was in the city just the day before.

 Rurimeria hill is 3,860m asl with an altitude of 12,670ft.
-It’s the third highest Hill of the Aberdares.
+It’s the third-highest Hill of the Aberdares.